jalvz/pythoners-dilemma/README.md

-On top of this, we can simulate a population of strategies, put them to work, and see how the populations evolve.
+On top of this, we can simulate a population of strategies, put them to play, and see how the population evolve.
 These are the rules:

 1 - There is a initial queue filled randomly with strategies passed as input.